Asabeneh/30-Days-Of-Python/015_day_iterators_and_generators/practice/solutions.md

 # Solution route

-Compare your solution against the acceptance criteria, not against a particular spelling.
-A strong solution explains its contract, tests its failure path, and states what it cannot prove.
+Compare your attempt with the acceptance criteria.
+A strong solution explains the input contract, keeps failure visible, tests a boundary, and documents a limitation.
+There is no requirement to match one exact implementation if your behavior and reasoning are correct.